Best Fonts for Email: Usage Tips and Tricks

 Here is the chance to use a festive, decorative, or handwritten font that you shouldn’t actually use as the main text font.

-Since the text over a banner is a part of an image, it will remain the same across all email clients.
+Since the text over a banner is part of an image, it will remain the same across all email clients.
 And it is expected to be festive enough.
 So you may choose any.

 Please be advised that it’s better to choose a legible font.
 And that you don’t have to write too much text on a banner.
 If something is hard to read, try various stylistic alternates and different fonts.